Back to articles list Articles Cookbook

 • Correlated subqueries, where the inner query relies on information obtained from the outer query.

 You can read more about the different types of SQL subqueries elsewhere; here, I want to focus on examples.
 As we all know, it’s always easier to grasp new concepts with real-world use cases.
-So let’s get started.
+To practice SQL subqueries, I recommend our interactive SQL Subqueries course that contains over 80 hands-on practical exercises on subqueries.

 5 Subquery Examples in SQL